hughdbrown/curious_quoran/README.md

 #### Coursera Data

-Coursera course features were the simplest - I collected concatenated course titles and descriptive text using the API.
+Coursera course features were the simplest - I concatenated course titles and descriptive text that were retrieved using the API.

 #### Extending the functionality